Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Methodology

 \section{Methodology}

 This section presents the proposed ABiU-Net for accurate SOD.
-First, we describe the overall framework of ABiU-Net in \secref{sec:framework}.
-Then, we introduce the asymmetric bilateral encoder in \secref{sec:encoder}.
-At last, we present the asymmetric bilateral decoder in \secref{sec:decoder}.
+We first describe the overall framework of ABiU-Net in \secref{sec:framework}.
+Then, we introduce the asymmetric bilateral encoder and the asymmetric bilateral decoder in \secref{sec:encoder} and \secref{sec:decoder}, respectively.